Don’t you love jewels? The way they can elevate any look. How they can change your look in the blink of an eye.

-Something as simple as recycled metals can skip all the shady things related to the extraction of virgin materials.
+Something as simple as recycled metals can avoid all the shady things related to the mining and extraction of virgin materials.

 They look the same as non-recycled ones, so why not investing in them?

-If we can recycle plastic bottles into pieces of clothing, why wouldn’t we reuse and recycle the metals that already exist to make new jewelry?
+If we can recycle plastic bottles into pieces of clothing, why wouldn’t we reuse and recycle the metals that already exist to make new jewels?

-One of my personal favorite brands is Article22.
+One of my personal favorite brands is Article22 because they’re the definition of sustainable jewelry with a purpose.
 They use recycled guns and artillery to make their jewelry as a celebration of positive transformation. *Goosebumps*.